IBM returns to sales growth after a year of declines on cloud strength

+TechnologyIBM returns to sales growth after a year of declines on cloud strength

-(Reuters) -International Business Machines Corp returned to sales growth in the first quarter after a year of declines and beat Wall Street targets on Monday, boosted by its bets in the high-margin cloud computing business.
+International Business Machines Corp (IBM.N) returned to sales growth in the first quarter after a year of declines and beat Wall Street targets on Monday, boosted by its bets in the high-margin cloud computing business.

 Shares of the Dow component, which have gained nearly 6% so far this year, were up more than 4% in extended trading.